 When you do this, be sure that you review all training materials and procedures to guarantee that they are all up-to-date and productivity-focused.
 Also, take the time to assess supply chain morale; sometimes bad apples promote unachievable or exhausting goals which can, over time, have the opposite of the intended effect on the ones who put the hard labor into your products.

 5. Implement a good project plan

 Increasing supply chain efficiency isn’t a once-and-done thing.
 It’s an ongoing process, and that means you need a comprehensive project plan to ensure that you’re continuously working toward your defined objectives.
-A good project plan serves as a framework that can guide you in making strategic investments in supply chain capabilities, developing a distribution strategy, establishing communication channels, identifying risks and opportunities, and facilitating cross-functional decision-making. and improvement projects,
+A good project plan serves as a framework that can guide you in making strategic investments in supply chain capabilities, developing a distribution strategy, establishing communication channels, identifying risks and opportunities, and facilitating cross-functional decision-making and supply chain improvement projects.

 Your project plan provides a central point of reference for all initiatives.
 Use it to ensure that your decisions and investments are in line with your supply chain goals as well as the broader corporate vision.

 Improving supply chain efficiency requires collaboration across teams and departments, but the payoff is well worth the effort.
 Gaining better visibility into the supply chain, enhancing training, making smart technology investments, and developing a project plan to guide you every step of the way will put your company on the path to achieving — even exceeding — your goals and objectives.
 Interested in more?
 Let’s discuss the solution that’s right for you.
 Contact us today.